benpollarduk/BP.AdventureFramework/README.md

 [![License](https://img.shields.io/github/license/benpollarduk/adventure-framework.svg)](https://opensource.org/licenses/MIT)

 # Introduction
 .NET Standard 2.0 implementation of a framework for building text based adventures.
-This was originally developed in 2011 but has had some quality of life updates.
+This was originally developed in 2011 but has since had some quality of life updates.

 ![image](https://github.com/ben-pollard-uk/adventure-framework/assets/129943363/3d6fb517-3b00-4362-868a-0a21b5195163)